When meeting with people who are interested in Urban Missions Initiative (UMI), several indicators will help to determine missional fitness:

 Score yourself between 1 and 10 and see how you do…

-Second, highly missional people will accomplish what is on their heart to do regardless of compensation.
+Second, highly missional people will accomplish what is on their hearts to do regardless of compensation.
 They may desire a salary or at least a supplement, but neither makes or breaks their calling.
-They will continue in mission without even the prospect of a financial benefit; tent-making or bi-vocational ministry does not deter them.
+They will continue on a mission without even the prospect of a financial benefit; tent-making or bi-vocational ministry does not deter them.
 Score: ________

 - I see my ministry as my personal response to my community because of God’s Love.

 - I do this because it fills my heart and not my pocketbook.

 - This isn’t about me, it is about the people I minister to.
 Score: ________

 - I notice opportunities to share the gospel.

 - My heart aches over the loss in my neighborhood.